John Philip Sousa’s Christmas Gift to the United States.

-In a 1923 program Sousa wrote,
+In a 1923 program Sousa wrote:

 “On board the steamer as I walked up and down the deck, back and forth, a mental band was playing Stars and Stripes Forever.
 Day after day as I walked it persisted in crashing into my very soul.
 I wrote it on Christmas Day, 1896.”

-In his autobiography, “Marching Along”, (1928) he wrote,
+In his autobiography, “Marching Along” (1928), he wrote:

 “Here came one of the most vivid incidents of my career.
 As the vessel (the Teutonic) steamed out of the harbor I was pacing on the deck, absorbed in thoughts of my manager’s death and the many duties and decisions which awaited me in New York.
 Suddenly, I began to sense a rhythmic beat of a band playing within my brain.
 It kept on ceaselessly, playing, playing, playing.
 Throughout the whole tense voyage, that imaginary band continued to unfold the same themes, echoing and re-echoing the most distinct melody.
 I did not transfer a note of that music to paper while I was on the steamer, but when we reached shore, I set down the measures that my brain-band had been playing for me, and not a note of it has ever changed.”

 What is interesting in the story is that Sousa arrived in New York on November 26, yet waited almost a full month before setting the tune that was in his head down on paper.
 If one was to believe Sousa rushed from the ship and wrote it immediately after docking, one would have to go back to the ships records.
-The records show the ship arriving on November 25.
+The records show the ship arriving on November 25th or the 26th.
 The Teutonic made another voyage in December, arriving in New York on December 23rd.
 This would fit into the story quite well, having Sousa leave the ship and setting the music to paper two days later.
-However, the five-month concert tour was set to start on the 27th and certainly Sousa would have needed time to prepare the band and himself for the long and arduous road trip.
+However, the five-month concert tour was set to start on December 27th and certainly Sousa would have needed time to prepare the band and himself for the long and arduous road trip.
 Plus Sousa’s arrival in New York was mentioned in the “Theatrical Gossip” column of the New York Times on November 27, 1896.
 He waited a month before writing the march, yet his 1915 interview seems to indicate that he wrote the composition while on the ship.
 There are contradictions in his stories.

 1. Write the piece onboard the ship?